xmamo/VanillaVotifier/README.md

     # "${address}" will be replaced with the player's IP address.
     # "${timestamp}" will be replaced with the time stamp in which the player has voted.
 Format may vary depending on voting service.
     #
-    # It is not recommended to use commands such as "give", "effect", etc., since they wouldn't work if the player is offline.
+    # It is not recommended to use commands such as "/give", "/effect", etc., since they wouldn't work if the player is offline.
-    # Instead, set a certain score (using the "scoreboard players set <player> <objective> <score> [dataTag]" command) and handle rewarding through an ingame Command Block clock which is always loaded.
+    # Instead, set a certain score (using the "/scoreboard players set <player> <objective> <score> [dataTag]" command) and handle rewarding through an ingame Command Block clock which is always loaded.
     commands:
       - 'tellraw @a {"text":"${user-name} has just voted for this server on ${service-name}.
 Thanks!","color":"yellow"}'
       - 'scoreboard players add ${user-name} voted 1'

+    regex-replace: {}

   # Executes one or more programs/commands.
   # The following environment variables will be set: "voteServiceName" to ${service-name}, "voteUserName" to ${user-name}, "voteAddress" to ${address}, "voteTimestamp" to ${timestamp}.
   - action: 'shell'
     commands:
       - 'test -x onvote.sh && ./onvote.sh' # "CMD /C IF EXIST onvote.bat onvote.bat" on Windows.

+    regex-replace: {}
 ```

 The default configuration is extensively documented, such that all configuration sections should be self-explanatory.
 Still, all options are explained below.